Ubu Roi: Overview

 Ubu Roi was first performed in Paris on December 10, 1896, by Aurélien Lugné-Poe's Théâtre de l'Œuvre at Nouveau-Théâtre (today, the Théâtre de Paris), 15, rue Blanche, in the 9th arrondissement.
 The play – scheduled for an invited "industry" run-through followed by a single public performance the next night – caused a riotous response in the audience and denunciatory reviews in the days after.
 It is considered a wild, bizarre and comic play, significant for the way it overturns cultural rules, norms, and conventions.
 To some of those who were in the audience on opening night, including W. B. Yeats and the poet and essayist Catulle Mendès, it seemed an event of revolutionary importance, but many were mystified and outraged by the work's seeming childishness, obscenity, and disrespect.
 It is now seen by some to have opened the door for what became known as modernism in the 20th century.
 It is a precursor to Dada, Surrealism and the Theatre of the Absurd.
 It is the first of three stylised burlesques in which Jarry satirises power, greed, and their evil practice – in particular the propensity of the complacent bourgeoisie to abuse the authority engendered by success.

-The title is sometimes translated as King Turd; however, the word "Ubu" is actually merely a nonsense word that evolved from the French pronunciation of the name "Hebert", which was the name of one of Jarry's teachers who was the satirical target and inspirer of the first versions of the play.
+The title is sometimes translated as King Turd; however, the word "Ubu" is actually merely a nonsense word that evolved from the French pronunciation of the name "Hebert", which was the name of one of Jarry's teachers, the satirical target and inspiration of the first versions of the play.

 Jarry made some suggestions regarding how his play should be performed.
 He wanted King Ubu to wear a cardboard horse's head in certain scenes, "as in the old English theatre", for he intended to "write a guignol".
 He thought a "suitably costumed person would enter, as in puppet shows, to put up signs indicating the locations of the various scenes".
 He also wanted costumes with as little specific local colour reference or historical accuracy as possible.

 Ubu Roi was followed by Ubu Cocu (Ubu Cuckolded) and Ubu Enchaîné (Ubu in Chains), neither of which was performed during Jarry's 34-year life.
 One of his later works, a novel/essay on "pataphysics", is offered as an explanation behind the ideas that underpin Ubu Roi.
 Pataphysics is, as Jarry explains, "the science of the realm beyond metaphysics".
 Pataphysics is a pseudo-science Jarry created to critique members of the academy.
 It studies the laws that "govern exceptions and will explain the universe supplementary to this one".
 It is the "science of imaginary solutions".